 There are a lot of amazing things to do in Hampi especially if you love a bit of history.
 I Finally visited Hampi after planning for almost 3 years. it was on the top of my bucket list and always had to be postponed mostly because of rejected leave applications.
 I am a bit of a history buff myself.
 Many people around the world visit Hampi solely due to its beautiful archeological monuments and history.

-Hampi was declared as a UNESCO World Heritage Site because of its beautiful sculptures, monuments, and history.
+Hampi was declared a UNESCO World Heritage Site because of its beautiful sculptures, monuments, and history.
 The city was the gem of the Vijayanagara Kingdom.
 It is the best place to visit in Karnataka.

 This ancient city is situated on the banks of the river Tungabhadra in Karnataka.
-Famous for their monuments, the Virupaksha temple, Vittala temple, Lotus Mahal, Stone Chariot are some of the best places to visit in Hampi.
-You can find many beautiful temples around the city which are must-visit in India.
+Famous for their monuments, the Virupaksha temple, Vittala temple, Lotus Mahal, and Stone Chariot are some of the best places to visit in Hampi.
+You can find many beautiful temples around the city which are must-visits in India.

 Let’s dive into my list of amazing things to do in Hampi, Karnataka without any further delay.

 The Virupaksha temple is the center of attraction for all in Hampi.
 It is hard to miss out on your visit to this beautiful city.
 If you happen to come to Hampi via local bus then the bus would drop you off near this temple.
 The temple is visible from a far distance.
 The height of the tower is around 164 Ft high.
 The eleven-story tower is called the ‘ Bistappaya Tower’.

 Virupaksha temple has also been declared as a Heritage site.
 The architecture of the temple dates back to the 14th Century.
 The ticket price to visit the temple is 5 INR, 50 INR for the camera, and 500 INR for the video camera